OghenemaroAgbegbedia/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00-python-hello_world
-his directory contains the basic introduction and syntax to python programming language
+This directory contains the basic introduction and syntax to python programming language
 - All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)

 ## Tasks